robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 <a href="https://lucia-auth.com/database-adapters/prisma#prisma-schema" target="_blank">https://lucia-auth.com/database-adapters/prisma#prisma-schema</a>

-For email verification we need a new Model `EmailToken`.
+For email verification you need a new Model `EmailToken`.

 **prisma/schema.prisma**